-- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below) - 2.
-Baptised Catholic children (see Note 2 below) currently attending a named feeder school (see Note 5 below) - 3.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below) - Baptised Catholic children (see Note 2 below) currently attending a named feeder school (see Note 5 below) - 3.
 Baptised children currently living within a parish feeder area (see diocese parish boundary map) - 4.
 Other Baptised Catholic children (see note 2 below) - 5.
 Non-Catholic children who are looked after or previously looked after (See Note 3 below) - 6.
-Non-Catholic children currently attending a named feeder school (see note 5 below) - 7.
-Other Non-Catholic children.
+Non-Catholic children currently attending a named feeder school (see note 5 below)

+7. Other Non-Catholic children.

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
-This is not an oversubscription criteria.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.